-Hospitality and entertainment are frequently an important part of building relationships with representatives of customers, vendors and others that are important to FIS business.
-Hospitality and entertainment are meals and events that you attend with the representatives of the customer, vendor or other party.
-Examples of business hospitality and entertainment include, but are not limited to, the following:
+Hospitality and entertainment are frequently an important part of building relationships with representatives of clients, vendors and others that are important to FIS business.
+Hospitality and entertainment are meals and events that you attend with the representatives of the client, vendor or other party.
+No pre-approval is required under this Standard for such business hospitality and entertainment which is reasonable and not provided to government officials.
+Examples of business hospitality and entertainment for which pre-approval is not required include, but are not limited to, the following: